More bad news for Gloria.

 "I'm here now, ain't I?
 Come on I'll drop you off."
 He gave a smile.
 "See I'm not all bad, am I?"

-"Oh dear, you have made a mess of yourself."
+"Oh dear, you have made a mess of yourself," I said as I walked in.

 "Don't call me Glor."
-She took hold of his hand as she sat beside him.
+I took hold of his hand as I sat beside him.
 "We've been a bit silly, Ellis, haven't we?
-Gordy came round to see me and when he told me that you'd had an accident I almost died."
-She sniffled as the first teardrop began to trickle down her cheek.
+Gordy came round to see me and when he told me you'd had an accident I almost died."
+I sniffled as the first teardrop began to trickle down my cheek.
 "Look at your poor face.
-Oh, Ellis, Gordy told me that I might be to blame for the accident, he said it might have been my fault.
+Oh, Ellis, Gordy told me I might be to blame for the accident, he said it might have been my fault.
 Please tell me the truth, was the accident because of me?"

 "Of course it wasn't.
 A bloody squirrel darted out in front of me and when I swerved to miss it, I came off."
-He put an arm around her.
+He put an arm around me.
 "Please don't cry."

-Gloria wiped her eyes.
+I wiped my eyes.
 "I'm sorry, I'll be all right.
 It's just that I love you so much, Ellis, I really do."

 "What even with my front teeth missing?"

 "Well at least you can't bite me."
-Gloria gave a laugh before continuing.
-"Anyway, Gordy exaggerated a bit as usual, you don't look half as bad as I was expecting."
+I gave a laugh before continuing.
+"Anyway, Gordy exaggerated a bit, as usual, you don't look half as bad as I was expecting."

 "Gordy tends to alter the truth a lot, but he's a good mate, I'm lucky I've got a friend like him."

 "Yeah."
-Gloria stared at his face.
+I stared at his face.
 "A few false teeth and whip out the stitches and no one will notice the difference in a week or so."

 "Let's hope so.
 I have been trying to see you, Gloria; I called round your house a couple of times."